Bette Midler Changed My View of the Environment

 In the special, she is helped by a who’s-who of stars — Meryl Streep, Robin Williams, Doogie Howser, Muppets, Ghostbusters and Golden Girls.
 Doc Brown even comes back from the future to warn us it doesn’t look good.

-Bette Midler would be delighted to learn that, today, 74% of Americans consider themselves extremely or very concerned about the environment.
-When asked how they felt a decade ago just 38% said the same.
+Bette Midler would be delighted to learn that, today, 80% of Americans consider themselves concerned about the environment.
+Another 84% are concerned about plastic and packaging waste.

 We mean well.
 But that doesn’t mean we’re doing well.